Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Louisville and its opponents have gone over the current 55.5-point total in three of eight games this season.

-- Louisville and its opponents have combined to put up more than 55.5 points in three of eight games this season.
+- Syracuse and its opponents have combined to score more than 55.5 points in four of nine games this season.

-- Saturday's over/under is 2.7 points lower than the two team's combined 58.2 points per game average.
+- The combined points per game average of the two teams, 58.2, is 2.7 points more than Saturday's over/under.

-- This contest's over/under is 5.5 points above the 50 these two squads combine to surrender per game this season.
+- This contest's over/under is 5.5 points greater than the 50 these two squads combine to surrender per game this season.

-- Cardinals games this season feature an average total of 60.6 points, a number 5.1 points higher than Saturday's over/under.
+- The average total in Cardinals games this season is 60.6, 5.1 points above Saturday's total of 55.5.

-- The 55.5 over/under in this game is 5.2 points above the 50.3 average total in Orange games this season.
+- The 55.5 total in this game is 5.2 points above the 50.3 average total in Orange games this season.

 Louisville Stats and Trends